Alaska man sentenced for stealing fossilized mammoth tusk

-ANCHORAGE, Alaska (AP) — An Alaska man will serve nearly three years in federal prison for stealing a fossilized woolly mammoth tusk and cutting it up to sell for profit.
+ANCHORAGE, Alaska (AP) — An Alaska man who stole a fossilized woolly mammoth tusk and sliced it into pieces for resale will serve nearly three years in federal prison.

-U.S. District Judge Sharon Gleason on Thursday sentenced 52-year-old Martin Elze (EL-zee) to 33 months for the theft of the 5.5 foot (1.7 meters) tusk from a Bureau of Land Management museum in Anchorage.
+U.S. District Judge Sharon Gleason on Thursday sentenced Martin Elze, 52, to 33 months for the theft of the 5.5 foot (1.7 meters) tusk from a small Bureau of Land Management museum in Anchorage.
+Gleason also ordered Elze to pay $8,385.82 in restitution to the Campbell Creek Science Center.

 Elze in December pleaded guilty to one count of removal of a paleontological resource.
 An accomplice, Gary Lynn Boyd, pleaded guilty in January and will be sentenced May 15.

+The stolen tusk was one of several found in the mid-1980s near the Colville River, which flows into the Arctic Ocean north of the Brooks Range.

+The curved tusk was mottled dark- and light-brown, about 8 inches (20 centimeters) in diameter on the large end and 6 inches (15 centimeters) in diameter at the narrow end.

-Elze and Boyd on March 17, 2018, visited the small museum and asked staff about its weight.
-They broke in the next night and stole the tusk.
+Elze and Boyd on March 17, 2018, visited the small museum and asked staff about the tusk’s weight and authenticity, prosecutors said.
+One night later, they returned.
+Boyd used a rock to break a window and open a door, causing $1,385.22 in damage.

 The museum’s video surveillance system recorded the theft.